Skip naar de inhoud

 The doctor can determine that someone is dead in two ways.

-Method 1: determining brain death
+Method 1: Determining brain death

-Method 2: determining that the heart and circulation have stopped
+Method 2: Determining that the heart and circulation have stopped

 Organ donation can also take place after the heart and circulation have stopped.
 Determining this involves several steps.
 First, the doctors, together with the family, decide to stop treatment because recovery is no longer possible.
 This also means that the ventilator is turned off.
 After that, the heart stops and the patient dies.
-As soon as the heart stops, the doctors always wait five minutes.
+As soon as the heart stops, doctors always wait five minutes.
 Only then can they officially determine that the patient has died.

 Step 6: The surgery is prepared